+The Montgomery Academy

+We Know Independent Schools

+For more than 35 years, Alexander Haas has been a fixture in the nonprofit community.
+We are honored to have worked with so many remarkable independent schools, both secular and non-secular, across the country that help mold today's adolescents into tomorrow's leaders.
+Take a look at our list of independent school clients, past and present.

+Our Clients

+A Fresh Approach to Fundraising

 Our services aren't cookie cutter.
 We don't operate with a boilerplate, merely changing names and locations.
 We craft each and every service we provide to match your organization's unique needs, wants and abilities.
 We work hard and expect you to do the same.
-Together we can help you transform your arts organization, your fundraising, and the unique community you serve.
+Together we can help you transform your institution, your fundraising, and the community you serve.

 Whether your need is in Capital Campaign, Annual Fund Campaign, Major Gifts, Leadership Annual Giving, Planned Giving or all of the above, we take a fresh approach to nonprofit fundraising.

 Our Services